tmddusgood/tmddusgood/README.md

 # Hi there 😁
 My name is Yeon.
-I'm a fast & enthusiastic learner.
+I'm an enthusiastic, curious developer and a fast learner.

 - ✨ Back-end Developer (Spring).
 - 💁🏻‍♂️ Run-away leaves nothing.